quicwg/multipath/draft-ietf-quic-multipath.md

-lower than the 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if a PATH_ACK is not received after more than 350ms, either the sent packet or its PATH_ACK were probably lost.
+lower than the 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if a PATH_ACK is not received after more than 350ms, either the packet or its PATH_ACK were probably lost.

 The simplest implementation is to use the the delays measured when receiving new packet acknowledgements to compute smoothed_rtt and rttvar per